August 3, 2021

-You’re probably thinking to yourself, “A/C watch?
+You’re probably thinking to yourself, “AC watch?
 What does that mean?
 Does it have a little fan on it or something?”
-And you’d be forgiven for thinking that!
-After all, most “wearable A/Cs” are precisely this – they cool you off by misting you with water or using an electric fan on your skin.
+You’d be forgiven for thinking that!
+After all, most “wearable ACs” are precisely this – they cool you off by misting you with water or using an electric fan on your skin.

 By now, you probably think that this sounds a little crazy, like something out of a James Bond movie.
 But Sam Shames, the CEO of Embr Labs, told Business Insider that the idea isn’t as complicated or far-fetched as it seems: “Temperature is as much subjective as it is objective,” he said.
 Of course, as we all know, regardless of the actual temperature, somebody is always going to feel hot, and somebody is always going to feel cold.

-So, A/C watch companies like the Embr Wave have figured out that just putting something warm against your skin when you’re too cold or cold against your skin when you’re too hot significantly regulates your skin temperature and thus makes you more comfortable!
-And so what this “portable A/C watch” actually does is it puts out a warming or cooling sensation on your wrist when you press a button.
+AC watch companies like the Embr Wave have figured out that just putting something warm against your skin when you’re too cold or cold against your skin when you’re too hot significantly regulates your skin temperature and thus makes you more comfortable!
+What this “portable AC watch” actually does is it puts out a warming or cooling sensation on your wrist when you press a button.
 Like a smartwatch, the device will run out of battery and need to be recharged, with a charge lasting 2-3 days.

 The writer of the Business Insider article, Avery Hartmans, said that this watch worked quite well for her!
 Much like holding a warm mug of coffee when you’re cold or holding an ice pack on your head when you’re hot, changing the temperature of a small area of your skin is a surprisingly effective way to stay comfortable.

 However, the device has its limits.
 “In one situation where I was actively sweating on a too-hot subway car,” the device didn’t do much good, said Hartmans.